Aston Villa interested in signing Manchester United forward Marcus Rashford

 They do have some funds available after Jhon Duran’s exit to Saudi Arabian club Al Nassr was confirmed on Friday in a deal which could be worth up to £71million.

-However, Emery has said Ollie Watkins is happy at the club and will not be leaving after a rejected bid from Arsenal earlier this week.
+However, Emery has said Ollie Watkins is happy at the club and will not be leaving after Villa rejected a bid from Arsenal, reported to be in the region of £60million, earlier this week.

+“Yes, he is happy to stay,” the Spaniard said.
+“You can ask him, but we asked him how he is feeling every day, every year he has been here with Aston Villa, with us and without us.

+“We talked with him and he is very focused on the message we have.